 Investigating the HCBM – GCxGC relationship: an elution model to interpret GCxGC retention times of petroleum substances

 Risk assessments on petroleum substances (PS) are challenging due to the fact that these complex materials contain thousands of individual chemical components having widely differing physico-chemical characteristics, environmental degradation rates, and toxicities.
-However, comprehensive two-dimensional gas chromatography (GCxGC) is well-suited to meet this challenge: can be used due to its unrivalled ability to separate hydrocarbon complex mixtures, thereby GCxGC can supporting studies of environmental risk associated with PS.
+However, comprehensive two-dimensional gas chromatography (GCxGC) can be used to separate hydrocarbon complex mixtures, thereby supporting studies of environmental risk associated with PS.

-To facilitate the application of GCxGC to the assessment of PBT (persistence, bioaccumulation, toxicity) properties of PS, Concawe developed the hydrocarbon block method (HCBM).
+To facilitate the development of GCxGC for the evaluation of PBTproperties (persistence, bioaccumulation, toxicity) of PS, Concawe developed the hydrocarbon block method (HCBM).
 The HCBM delineates the GCxGC chromatogram into hydrocarbon blocks (HCBs) of closely related hydrocarbon compounds: a PS containing thousands of individual constituents can be described using about 200 HCBs.
 Nonetheless, the mass assignments attributed by the HCBM may contain uncertainties.
-The objective of the present study is to investigate the assumptions and approximations that underlie the application of the HCBM to GCxGC-FID data for the purposes of supporting PBT assessment.
+The objective of the present study is to investigate the assumptions and approximations that underlie the application of the HCBM to GCxGC data for the purposes of supporting PBT assessment.

 In conclusion, the GCxGC retention time model enables an improved understanding of the elution patterns of diverse hydrocarbon compound structures on the GCxGC chromatogram.
 In particular, the retention time model reveals substantial overlap among the elution regions of most of the hydrocarbon classes that the HCBM was designed to quantify.
 This finding contrasts with current implementations of the HCBM, which assume that the designated hydrocarbon classes do not overlap in the GCxGC chromatogram.
 Further work would be needed to elucidate the uncertainties of the HCBM that arise from overlapping elution patterns of compound classes.